devlinjunker/template.webpack.fend/README.setup.md

   - Sets up Development Server to Host HTML/JS/CSS Files for rapid development

 ### Dev Server
-During development (while using the `npm run start-watch` command), we instantiate a Webpack Dev Server to host the generated WebApp files.
+During development (while using the `npm run start-watch` command), a Webpack Dev Server is instantiated to host the generated WebApp files.
 The Dev Server is manually instantiated in the webpack.config.js file because the scripts actually start Karma to watch and manage the test runs, which then runs the Webpack config file to start the build process and this Dev Server.